cogdog/wp-dimension/README.md

 ## Installing

-Downloading this repo as zip can be used to upload as a theme to any hosted Wordpress site.
+Install these theme on any self hosted Wordpress site.
 No luck on Wordpress.com, get a real web hosting package.

+You should download a ZIP file of this GitHub Repo (that's via the green **Clone or Download*" button above as a file `wp-dimension-master.zip`).

+The zip can be uploaded directly to your site via Add Themes in the Wordpress dashboard.
+Of you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.

 ## Customizing with the Customizer